Politics of Bangladesh: Background, Independence movement and Provisional Government

 After the British conquest of Bengal on 23 June 1757 and the overthrowing and execution of Nawab Siraj ud-Daulah, considered as the last independent ruler of the region before regaining independence 200 years later, the Bengal Presidency was divided in British India in the year 1947, as East Bengal and West Bengal mainly on religious grounds.
 East Bengal allied itself with the newly formed Muslim state of Pakistan and became known as East Pakistan.
-However the relations between West Pakistan and East Pakistan were politically strained due to various issues of inequality, language, culture and a large distance of over 2000 kilometres between the two states separated by the foreign lands of India.
-The central power remained confined in West Pakistan, thus demand for total independent rule of East Pakistan begun.
-Following the Six point movement in 1966 led by Father of the Nation Sheikh Mujibur Rahman, the East Pakistan independence movement gained momentum.
+However the relations between West Pakistan and East Pakistan were politically strained due to various issues of inequality, language, culture and a large distance of over 2,000 kilometres between the two states separated by the foreign lands of India.
+The central power remained confined in West Pakistan, thus demand for total independent rule of East Pakistan begun led by prominent Bengali politician Abdul Hamid Khan Bhashani, better known as Maulana Bhashani.
+After a food shortage crisis 1n 1956, between 7 and 23 May 1956, Bhashani went on a hunger strike to demand food for the affected people of East Pakistan.
+Following the Six point movement in 1966, led by Maulana Bhashani's protégé Sheikh Mujibur Rahman, the East Pakistan independence movement gained further momentum.

-On 5 December 1969 Sheikh Mujibur Rahman stated after independence East Pakistan will be renamed Bangladesh.
+On 5 December 1969, Sheikh Mujibur Rahman stated after independence East Pakistan will be renamed Bangladesh.
 The situation escalated after the 1970 elections and the 7 March 1971 speech of Sheikh Mujibur Rahman.
+Maulana Bhashani was the first ever Bengali to declare independence of East Pakistan in a massive public rally on 23 November 1970 but it was not officially recognized.

-After a brutal Pakistani army crackdown on the local people of Bangladesh on 25 March 1971 carried out under orders of Pakistan President Yahya Khan, Sheikh Mujibur Rahman, the Chief of Awami League and the leader of the liberation movement declared independence on 26 March 1971, which was broadcast from Chittagong radio station on 27 March, first by the then Awami League Secretary of Chittagong Mr Abdul Hannan and other Awami League leaders and then by Major Ziaur Rahman on behalf of Sheikh Mujibur Rahman in the evening of 27 March, thus starting the Bangladesh Liberation War.
+After a brutal Pakistani army crackdown on the local people of East Pakistan on 25 March 1971 carried out under orders of Pakistan President Yahya Khan, Sheikh Mujibur Rahman, the then Chief of Awami League and the leader of the liberation movement declared independence of Bangladesh (East Pakistan) on 26 March 1971, which was broadcast from Chittagong radio station on 27 March, first by the then Awami League Secretary of Chittagong Mr Abdul Hannan and other Awami League leaders and then by Major Ziaur Rahman on behalf of Sheikh Mujibur Rahman in the evening of 27 March, thus starting the Bangladesh Liberation War.
 Captain Rafiq BU Commanding Officer of Chittagong East Pakistan Rifles revolted first and subsequently other commanding officers at different places: Major Shafiullah, Major Khaled Musharraf and Major Ziaur Rahman revolted with their forces.
 Sheikh Mujibur Rahman was arrested by the Pakistan Army in early hours of 26 March, immediately after he declared independence and was taken to West Pakistan, where he remained in jail until early January 1972.